Sage-Bionetworks-IT/organizations-infra/org-formation/720-client-vpn/README.md

 and passes them to the cloudformation stack on deployment.

-[architecture]: transit-gateway-arch.png "hub and spoke architecture"
+[architecture]: client-vpn-arch.png "client vpn architecture"